 Most Affordable Neighborhoods in Cincinnati, OH

-Some of the cheapest neighborhoods in Cincinnati are Westwood, Northwest Cincinnati, and Mount Airy.
+Some of the cheapest neighborhoods in Cincinnati are Camp Washington, Westwood, and Northwest Cincinnati.
 These neighborhoods offer some of the lowest rent prices in Cincinnati, making them ideal for renters on a budget.
-As of January 31, 2025, the average rent in Cincinnati is $1,085, which is 1.1% higher than last year.
+As of April 9, 2025, the average rent in Cincinnati is $1,095, which is 0.4% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Westwood